All recce sites img

 Accessibility: Very easy; foothills terrain; paved roads; parking area (32.788436, 10.515403) directly at the site entrance.

-*Final confirmation pending.
-No known recce photos taken at Ksar Ouled Soltane are available.
+*Visual confirmation pending.
+No recce photographs or sketches from Ksar Ouled Soltane are known to exist.

 SITE